obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Comments.md

 ## Agree a standard begin/end prefix for marking 'do not edit' sections

-We use these markers in Author pages, and they do not seem to be well-understand:
+We use these markers in Author pages, and they do not seem to be well-understood:

 ```markdown
 ## Author of